-g.
-If applicable, what is the current shoreline master program designation of the site? h.
-Has any part of the site been classified as a critical area by the city or county?
+• If applicable, what is the current shoreline master program designation of the site? applicable. h.
+No Has any part of the site been classified as a critical area by the city or county?
 If so, specify. i.
-Approximately how many people would reside or work in the completed project? j.
-Approximately how many people would the completed project displace? k.
-Proposed measures to avoid or reduce displacement impacts, if any: I. Proposed measures to ensure the proposal is compatible with existing and projected land uses and plans, if any: m.
-Proposed measures to ensure the proposal is compatible with nearby agricultural and forest lands of long-term commercial significance, if any: 9. Но using a.
-Approximately how many units would be provided, if any?
+10 Approximately how many people would reside or work in the completed project? j.
+Nor Approximately how many people would the completed project displace?
+Proposed measures to avoid or reduce displacement impacts, if any: applicable.
+I. Not Proposed measures to ensure the proposal is compatible with existing and projected land uses and plans, if any: applicable.
+Not Proposed measures to ensure the proposal is compatible with nearby agricultural and forest lands of long-term commercial significance, if any: applicable, the proposed project is to construct a maintenance and crematorium building using the same print as the previous building.
+9. Но using a.
+Nor Approximately how many units would be provided, if any?
 Indicate whether high, middle, or low-income housing. b.
-Approximately how many units, if any, would be eliminated?
+Nor Approximately how many units, if any, would be eliminated?
 Indicate whether high, middle, or low-income housing.

-C. Proposed measures to reduce or control nousing impacts, if any: 10.
-Ae sthetics a.
-What is the tallest height of any proposed structure(s), not including antennas; what is the principal exterior building material(s) proposed? b.
+Not applicable.
+I0.
+Aesthetics a.
+What is the tallest height of any proposed structure(s), not including antennas; what is the principal exterior building material(s) proposed?
+The tallest portion of the proposed building will be 24 feet.
+The principal exterior building materials will be wood siding and composite shingle. b.
 What views in the immediate vicinity would be altered or obstructed?
-C. Proposed measures to reduce or control aesthetic impacts, if any: 11.
-Lig ht and Glare a.
+None c.
+Proposed measures to reduce or control aesthetic impacts, if any: The proposed building will generally match the previous building that was destroyed by fire.
+I1.
+Light and Glare a.
 What type of light or glare will the proposal produce?
-What time of day would it mainly occur? b.
+What time of day would it mainly occur?
+None known. b.
 Could light or glare from the finished project be a safety hazard or interfere with views?
-C. What existing off-site sources of light or glare may affect your proposal? d.
-Proposed measures to reduce or control light and glare impacts, if any:
+No c.
+What existing off-site sources of light or glare may affect your proposal?
+None known. d.
+Proposed measures to reduce or control light and glare impacts, if any: Any lighting associated with this project would be directed onto the site itself and away from adjacent properties.